Find out the sorts of books your child should be reading and which ones are best avoided. Learn how you can give your child the support they need…

 Choose a wide range of books and include ones with rhyming passages.
 Kids love rhyming books and they can help children develop an ear for the linguistic rhythms of the language.

 It also helps if the books are nicely illustrated so you can discuss what’s going on in the pictures.
-However, don’t ask your child to guess words based on the pictures or they might assume that referring to pictures is the best way of figuring out what a word says.
+However, don’t ask your child to guess words based on the pictures because they might assume that referring to pictures is the best way of figuring out what a word says.
 Although this strategy might work sometimes for simple picture books, it will cause problems in the future when they encounter books with more words and fewer pictures.

 At the beginning of your child’s reading journey, you will need to read most of the words in general fiction books for them.